data-8/data8-notebook/README.md

 1. In the terminal window, run `docker pull data8/data8-notebook`.
 This will take a while.

 ### Download Docker Compose File
-Right-click on this link, https://raw.githubusercontent.com/data-8/data8-notebook/master/docker-compose.yml, and `Save as...` the document.
+Right-click on this link, https://raw.githubusercontent.com/data-8/data8-notebook/master/docker-compose.yml, and `Save link as...` the document.

 ### Run the Container
 In a terminal window, change directory to where you saved the docker-compose.yml file.
-For example `cd \Users\myname\Downloads`.
-You may need to rename the file, e.g. `rename docker-compose.yml.txt docker-compose.yml`.

-Then run:
+For example:
 ```
-docker-compose up
+cd \Users\myname\Downloads
 ```

-Once this is running, open a web browser to http://localhost:8888.
+Then run `docker-compose up` and open a web browser to http://localhost:8888.

 ## Installing Software
 You can open a Jupyter terminal window via New > Terminal, or invoke shell commands within a notebook by preceding them with an exclamation mark: